Laurens-booij/ID-project-1/README.md

 I got to work using `Principle` and `Sketch`.
 This was my first time using the `Principle` tool.

+### Data
+I used data from [cbs][cbs] about the following subjects:
+* Total population
+* Births
+* Deaths
+* Immigrants
+* Emigrants
+* Population density

+All data is about the Netherlands.
+In my concept, I wanted to show the impact of these subjects on a square kilometre of the Netherlands.
+Therefore, I had to use the data on `births`, `deaths`, `immigration` and `emigration` and recalculate it so i could see the impact of it on a square kilometer.
+I did this by taking the total number for a year, and deviding it by 33000 (total land mass of the Netherlands).

+The data I used is from the following years:
+* 1950
+* 1955
+* 1960
+* 1965
+* 1970
+* 1975
+* 1980
+* 1985
+* 1990
+* 1995
+* 2000
+* 2005
+* 2010
+* 2015

 #### Result
 The result is a prototype that shows the desired function of this concept.
 It is not fully functional, as not all the years are clickable.